 - Rules: Rules dictate on which pages tags will be fired.
 There is a pre-defined rule in Tag Manager with a regular expression of “/.*” for “All Pages.”
 This means that any tag with this rule will be applied to all pages on the site.
-Using regular expressions, you can tell Tag Manager which page(s) to apply each tag to.
+Using regular expressions, you can tell Tag Manager which page(s) to apply each tag.

 - Macros: Macros pass values to tags during runtime.
-For example, there are three pre-defined macros: “url,” “referrer,” and “event.”
+For example, there are three pre-defined macros: “URL,” “referrer,” and “event.”
 These tell Tag Manager the dynamic value of the tag.
-So, the “url” macro tells Tag Manager that the value of the tag is the current page URL.
+So, the “URL” macro tells Tag Manager that the value of the tag is the current page URL.
 Macros can be built and then referenced by multiple tags and rules.

 Multiple Accounts and Containers: This is great for SEOs and digital agencies because it allows for easy management of multiple accounts for different clients.
 Google recommends that each account should correspond with a company (client) and each container should correspond with a website.
 Each container can also have multiple users, and each user can be allowed different permissions, from just viewing permission to managing permission.

-Tag Templates: Tag Manager has built in templates for:
+Tag Templates: Tag Manager has built-in templates for:

 - AdWords Conversion Tracking